 1. Choose Your Variety

-Cucumber varieties can be broken into two distinct camps: pickling cucumbers and slicing cucumbers.
-Types of cucumber has its own different varieties, though fresh cucumbers are most often slicing cucumbers.
+Varieties of cucumbers can be broken into two distinct camps: pickling cucumbers and slicing cucumbers.
+The many types of cucumber are greatly varied, though fresh cucumbers are most often slicing cucumbers.

 Pickling types seem to reach their peak faster and are usually bumpy and rough while slicing varieties are smoother and have a better fresh flavor.

 2. Start Your Cucumbers Indoors

-If you want to harvest early, start your plants indoors a month before the last spring frost date.
+If you want to harvest early and speed up the growing season, start your plants indoors a month before the last spring frost date.
 Cucumber seeds indoors will sprout with proper care, so be sure to provide air circulation and soil moisture to your small gardens.
+Young plants will need more water than older, so make sure to give them at least one inch of water to keep them hydrated.

-Once you've passed the frost date, you're in the clear to move the plants outdoors for the best homegrown crop yet.
+Once the frost date has passed so there's no danger of frost, you're in the clear to start transplanting your cukes, moving the plants outdoors for the best homegrown crop yet.

 3. Harvest Often

-The more you harvest, the more fruit your healthy plants in your vegetable garden will produce.
+The more you harvest cucumbers, the more your healthy plants will produce fruit.
 As most vine crops are wont to do, the cucumber vines will spread throughout the garden so be sure to either erect a trellis (see below) if your garden isn't wide.

-So if you want lots of cucumbers, harvest as often as possible to keep your plants happy.
+So if you want lots of cucumbers, one of the best growing tips is to harvest as often as possible to keep your plants fruiting prolifically.

 4. Don't Let Them Get Too Big

 Try to pick your cucumbers when they are of mature size.
 For slicing cucumber varieties, a mature fruit is around 6 to 8 inches.
 Pickling cucumbers mature fully around 3 to 4 inches.

-Pickling styles are smaller fruits, which often can be helpful when using large mason jars that can hold multiple compact varieties at once.
+Pickling varieties result in small cucumbers, which often can be helpful when using large mason jars that can hold multiple compact varieties at once.
 If the cucumbers get too large, they can get bitter-tasting or mushy and will turn yellow, no matter the bush varieties.

 5. Keep Them Warm